roatienza/autonomous-robots/franka/README.md

 # under franka folde
 cd python
 python3 rest.py <x> <y> <z> <time> <thetaz> <thetay> <thetax>
 # try with small values in meter for x, y and z.
 Time in sec.
-Use slow time linke 5.
+Use slow time like 5.
 Still have bugs on thetax,y,z
 ```